cr7st74n/lab_1Py/README.md

-# Hello Python
+# Lab 2

 [![License](https://img.shields.io/badge/License-Apache_2.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 ## About
-This is a project that will test some of my knowledge in Python, there are some simple exercises in here.
+This is a project that will create classes and compare the traditional class with a dataclass.

 ### Table of Contents
  * [About](#About)